Low rate card

 If you have little or no credit history then these cards can help you build your credit history.
 Interest rates may be higher than other types of cards, but you can avoid interest as long as you pay off your balance in full each month.

-Taking out a credit card is a big decision and it’s important to be sure you’re aware of all the benefits and trade-offs of the cards you’re interested in.
-If you’re not sure a credit card is right for you, a personal loan may suit by providing you with structured repayments over a set period of time.
+Taking out a credit card is a big decision and it’s important to be sure you’re aware of all the benefits and trade-offs of any cards you’re interested in.